Managing an eCommerce marketing strategy takes a lot of hard work. That's why businesses need a dedicated member of staff to oversee the processes.

 eCommerce Marketplace Manager Salary

 The average salary for an eCommerce marketplace manager is $78,000.
-An eCommerce marketplace manager is responsible for all marketing efforts done through an eCommerce marketplace.
+An eCommerce marketplace manager is responsible for all marketing efforts done through an online marketplace.
 This includes optimizing product listings, running ads, and working with third-party suppliers or agencies.
 This role generally replaces an eCommerce Manager or works alongside them.

 eCommerce Strategist Salary